lemlac/mulem/docs/reference.md

 -- `"""@@` closes the matching `@@"""`.
 ```

 Sometimes, we just want to copy and paste string data without formatting it.
-To help with this, Mulem allows you to put a raw string enclosed in `@` signs at the start of a new line without breaking a block.
-Significant whitespace is temporarially disabled when the line starts with `@`-style raw string, and the parser ignores indentation significance while inside the raw string.
-All whitespace and characters are put into the string without formatting until it gets to the matching `"""@` marker.
+We can take advantage of the fact that brackets start as whitespace insensitive.
+All whitespace and characters are put into the string without formatting until it gets to the matching `"""@` marker and closing bracket.
 Then, re-ident in the next line to resume the block.
 This is useful for debugging and embedding data in code.

 ```
 do
     do
         do
             do                       -- Deeply nest block.
-                nestedRawString =  -- Put raw string on the next line without indenting.
+                nestedRawString = (  -- Put raw string on the next line without indenting.
 @"""

     Indentation
   doesn't matter
  here.

-"""@  -- Right here: the string ends and the block resumes.
+"""@
-                -- Re-indent to return to the block. print("{nestedRawString}")
+                )                    -- Re-indent to return to the block. print("{nestedRawString}")
 ```